NewDark90/privacy-coins-2021/post/main.md

 Please note, some of these details will be basic, especially if you frequent /r/cryptocurrency.
 I want this to still be generally approachable for people relatively fresh to blockchain and crypto concepts.
 Some things might get over simplified, but I'll try not to throw out any important details or nuance.
 As always, do your own research.
 I'm not an expert.
 Please correct me with references where I'm wrong.
 Not financial advice.

 ## *What is private crypto, and wait, isn't it already private?*
 Well, not quite.
 It would be safe to say that most crypto-currencies, including bitcoin, are pseudo-anonymous.
 Blockchains are a distributed ledger of transactions.
 And because these transactions are public knowledge, you can see that wallet ABC gave 0.5 bitcoin to XYZ at a certain timeframe.
 You don't know that John Smith owns the ABC wallet.
 However, if anyone were to find out that John Smith owns ABC wallet, that makes every single transaction John Smith has ever made or received out of that wallet, traceable to him.
-This works similiarly to how if someone finds your reddit username, they can now search for every comment and post you've ever made.
+This works similarly to how if someone finds your reddit username, they can now search for every comment and post you've ever made.

 That seems like a fundamental flaw.
 I don't want governments, companies, or even family combing through my entire reddit history... much MUCH less my entire financial transaction history.